 My Europhile, rose-colored glasses

 I came to Europe filled with these idealized, dreamy, rose-colored glasses, cliche-filled expectations.
 Picturing myself in the cafes, not looking at my smartphone, people-watching, slowly sipping my coffee, meeting friends, doing art or “finger-painting,” as my friend calls it, writing a travel blog or book, or just being a dreamer.
 I wanted to detox from all that superficiality, consumerism and noise in America where the land of “schedules” rule and families and friends are brushed aside.
 In America, being busy is normal and spontaneity for life!
 Isn't really accepted...
 I still have that European lifestyle image embedded in my head and I try to live for it.

-Many Americans, including my parents, never take as much time off as Europeans.
-And it's a the privilege that in the Netherlands, we get 4 weeks paid vacation.
-It's also the minimum time off by law.
+Many Americans, including my parents, have never taken as much time off as Europeans do (for vacation, sick leaves, maternity, all the above).
+And it's a priviledge that in the Netherlands, we get 4 weeks paid vacation.
+It's also the minimum by law.
 As an employee, you are entitled to a vacation bonus as well!
-They have a 13 month salary scheme in most European countries in which the 13th month is your vacation bonus.
+They have a 13 month salary scheme in most European countries, where the 13th month is like your vacation bonus.
+Wow so not only can we take time off, but we get our money set aside (8% month) for us to spend it on vacations!
 Meanwhile, America is the only industrialized, 1st world nation that doesn't have official vacation laws on any paid time off.
-Likewise, there's an cultural issue where Americans are even afraid of loosing their job if they take time off. http://www.theguardian.com/money/2015/sep/07/america-vacation-workaholic-culture-labor-day
+What a sad and very unhealthy life!
+Likewise, there's a cultural issue here.
+Americans are afraid of losing their job if they take any time off.
+Our work hard mantra has lead us to unhealthy, unhappy and short-lived lives.
+A tragedy, indeed. http://www.theguardian.com/money/2015/sep/07/america-vacation-workaholic-culture-labor-day

 Bills & Other Basic Human Needs